 - I try to avoid sudden shifts in temperature.
 On my trip to Thailand, before arriving to its high 80’s weather, I spent some time in South Korea’s low 10’s weather and New York City 40’s degrees.
 That drastic difference in temperature between these three places gave me an instant cold – not bad, but not ideal either.

 - I drink a lot of water.
 Hydration is key

 - I carry a small bottle of Purell and use it every now and then.

 - Sometimes I man it up.
 I consider myself a little trooper!
 Even when I carry medications with me, if I feel like it isn’t necessary (and that it isn’t contagious), I just ride it along by pacing myself and supplementing with my meals.
 When possible, I rather not take chemical medications, so I choose a natural alternative or none at all.

 - Even though I want to see everything there is at any given destination, sometimes I just stop, sit somewhere, and relax for some time.
 I don’t want to make the mistake of draining all my energy and lowering my defenses, plus it gives me the time to admire my surroundings with greater detail.

 - If I end up not feeling the hottest and find myself needing more rest than what I would ideally love, then I cut down my itinerary and pick the most meaningful sights for me – instead of the usual highlights everyone sees.

-In the end it is all a balancing act between how I feel, how I want to tackle it, and what I want to do.
-Thankfully, I haven’t had any mayor sickness while on the road and hopefully it will stay that way. ::knock on wood::
+In the end, it is all a balancing act between how I feel, how I want to tackle it, and what I want to do.
+Thankfully, I haven’t had any major sickness while on the road and hopefully, it will stay that way. ::knock on wood::